The0mikkel/ollama-discord-bot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+If you want to contribute to this project, you are more than welcome.
+However, the project does use [semver](https://semver.org) for versioning, and the [conventional commits](https://www.conventionalcommits.org) for commit messages throug [semantic-release](https://github.com/semantic-release/semantic-release).

+Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Author

 This project is made by [Mikkel Albrechtsen](https://github.com/the0mikkel).